Across the Gulf, AI adoption is near-universal and budgets are committed. So why is so little of it actually running?

 On our reading of the regional picture, adoption sits near 84 percent while fewer than one organisation in three has a working AI operating model in production.
 That distance is the execution gap, and it is the single most important figure for any board allocating capital to AI this year.

 The gap is not a money problem and it is not an ambition problem.
 It is an operating problem.
-Pilots are easy to start and hard to finish because finishing requires the unglamorous work: the data plumbing, the evaluation harness, the access controls, the audit trail, the governance that lets a regulated business put a model in front of real customers.
+Pilots are easy to start and hard to finish, because finishing requires the unglamorous work: the data plumbing, the evaluation harness, the access controls, the audit trail, the governance that lets a regulated business put a model in front of real customers.
 That work is where most programmes quietly stall.

 The mandate is set, the budgets are committed, and almost every organisation of consequence has a programme under way.